-"When I had a problem that affected my family, my mother actively took up the responsibility of my child till now, thereby involving my family's well-being" (SP 6).
+When I had a problem that affected my family, my mother actively took up the responsibility of my child till now, thereby involving my family's well-being (SP 6).

 The findings on the emotional involvement of the custodial grandparents in the lives of their adolescent grandchildren agreed with that of Griggs et al. (2010), which stated that the relationships between grandchildren and grandparents generally generate to positive influence on the well-being of children.
-They served as the spiritual guidance source to their grandchildren, including teaching them how to live in love, compassion, peace, joy, resilience, gentleness, and merciful.
-According to the role theory used in the study to determine ways grandparents fulfill the needs of adolescent children, the human role is guided by wants to hold both by the individual and different people.
-Those people should contribute their social roles with duty, self-regard, character, and striking nature.
+They served as the spiritual guidance source to their grandchildren, including teaching them how-to live-in love, compassion, peace, joy, resilience, gentleness, and merciful.
 In the African setting, it is a rule or social desire that grandparents positively impact the lives of their grandchildren by ensuring that they are well-social and cultured.
 Those individuals typically carry on, and the social and cultural milieu impacts the individual conduct in light of social position and different factors.
-Therefore, role theory can be supported by the findings that the roles played by the grandparents have a direct link to the psychosocial well-being of their grandchildren.
 Since the grandparents have taken the responsibility of grand-parenting, it is expected to fulfill their parental obligations.